Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 This command lists one or more resources.
 It also prints a table of the most important information about an specified resource.

+If a resource is in `Deleting` state, the entry in the table is shown in `yellow` color to warn the user that the resource is in a `Deleting` state.
+The user can fetch that particular resource using `--output` argument to see if there are any finalizers set and can perform a force deletion operation using `--forceDelete` argument as mentioned in the <a class="link active css-ettsdk" href="#delete" id="miniTOC-delete">delete</a> section.

 The following table describes the usage, options, and arguments for the `get` command:

 |Usage                                                          |                             |